harvard-lil/website-static/app/_posts/2026/2026-06-05-sustaining-the-infrastructure-of-web-archiving-takeaways-from-iipc-conference-2026.md

 Not surprisingly, AI hovered over much of the discussion.
 AI-assisted coding may reduce some development overhead, and some panelists described productive uses for code review, bug detection, and scripting assistance.
 However, the panel was skeptical of the idea that AI meaningfully solves the underlying sustainability problem.
 Faster code generation does not automatically create maintainable systems, healthy governance, or resilient communities.
 As Tessa noted, velocity without understanding creates its own risks.

-## Open source software is critical preservation infrastructure
+## Open-source software is critical preservation infrastructure

 The key takeaway that emerged from the opening keynote was a reframing of open-source web archiving infrastructure not as ancillary technical tooling, but as critical preservation infrastructure.
 The field behaves as though these systems are indispensable, but there is a significant underinvestment in open-source tools.
 The harder question, and the one the panel kept circling back to, is whether institutions are willing to fund, maintain, and steward them accordingly.